 Allow me to brief you on the rationale behind these sessions quoting from the prospectus I sent Kevin Bush, the school principal and Stephanie Russell, the art teacher.
 The workshops had a unifying theme: “Live simply so others can simply live”.
 We don’t live very simply over here, have you noticed?
 We live in cells padded with electronic stimulation embedded within a sprawling society of ceaseless distraction.
 Running away from yourself is a race you’ll never win, yet it is regarded as heroic to try, whatever the cost.
 Witness the Olympics with their financial and doping scandals.
 Witness the spectacle of professional sports, which reward players millions of dollars for putting a puck in a net or a ball through a hoop while billions go hungry every day.
 It’s not the sport that’s the problem.
 Quite the contrary.
 It’s commercialization.
 Greed.
 The view that everything exist to be bought and sold.
 Art, music, sports, religion, people.
 It’s all about money now.
 We’ve been here before.
 Mammon.
 Babel.
 Wendigo stalks the land snacking on vacated bodies and souls, his precious little timbits.

-There is precious little interior presence anymore.
-We watch endless ads on television for prescription drugs to ease an entire spectrum of maladies, appended by disclaimers warning us about disastrous side effects .
+What is precious these days is interior interior presence to oneself.
+It barely exists.
+Without an interior life of any depth we are but walking shadows.
+We watch endless ads on television for prescription drugs to ease an entire spectrum of maladies, appended by disclaimers warning us about disastrous side effects.
 Still we buy them.
 Distraction, dis-ease, drugs.
 It’s a billion dollar business in an addiction economy, with little down time for reflection, recreation and support for social programs that create more harmonious communities.